James F. Bonner

 Bonner invented a better way to collect natural rubber from trees.

 As result of his invention Malaysia nearly doubled its production of natural rubber.

 Bonner was instrumental in the invention of a method of mechanical harvesting of oranges.
 One of his most notable discoveries was finding how histones control gene activity.

 Bonner was professor and professor emeritus of biology at the California Institute of Technology.

-Career
+Life and career

 Bonner was born in Ansley, Nebraska in 1910.
 He graduated from the University of Utah in 1931 with B.A. degree in chemistry and mathematics.
 He received the Ph.D. in biology at California Institute of Technology in 1934.
 Bonner spent the year after his PhD in Europe on a National Research Council fellowship at Utrecht, Leiden and ETH in Zurich.
 He was a postdoctoral fellow at California Institute of Technology after his return from Europe, then joined the faculty in 1936.

 Plant Physiology

 Early in his career, he invented a method for collecting rubber tree exudate (natural rubber) that greatly improved the efficiency of the process.
 He also invented a mechanical method for harvesting oranges.
 He studied the timing of processes in plants.